rpm-software-management/rpm-web/software.md

 * [perl-RPM2](http://search.cpan.org/dist/RPM2/) provides an object-oriented interface to RPM facilities for Perl.
 * [perl-RPM4](http://search.cpan.org/~tvignaud/RPM4/) provides an object-oriented interface to RPM facilities for Perl.
 * [RPM-Specfile](http://search.cpan.org/dist/RPM-Specfile/) is a Perl extension for creating RPM specfiles.
+* [python-specfile](https://github.com/packit/specfile) is a Python library for parsing and manipulating RPM spec files.
+Main focus is on modifying existing spec files, any change should result in a minimal diff.
 * Python bindings for RPM are distributed as part of [RPM releases](download).
 * [JRPM](http://jrpm.sourceforge.net/) is a java library to manipule and create RPM archives.
 * [Redline](http://www.introspectrum.com/oss/) is a pure Java library for manipulating RPM Package Manager packages.